 Legal Notices now available online each week

-In Yancey Times Journal March 5, 2014
+In Yancey Times Journal April 16, 2014

-THINGS TO DO
+THINGS TO DO and ENTERTAINMENT

 *Young's Mountain Music offers traditional, bluegrass and country music in a family-friendly setting every Saturday night off Hwy 19E at Mitchell/Yancey line.
 Call 675-4790 or 675-4365.

-*Yancey Theatre - Call info line at 678-3322 for movies and show times.
+*Yancey Theatre shows the latest movies.
+Call info line at 678-3322 for movies playing and show times.
 All seats $5.